Accessibility for People with Disabilities

 Accessibility and Jury Duty

 If you have received a Jury Summons and need disability-related help to participate in jury duty, please contact the court office indicated in the upper left corner of your Summons as soon as possible.
-TTY users who are Deaf or have hearing or speech disabilities may call: 1-877-425-0575 or 416-326-4012.
+Users who are Deaf or have hearing or speech disabilities may use Bell Relay.

 Every effort will be made to provide necessary accommodations to participate in the jury selection process and to serve on a jury.
 Adequate time is needed to make arrangements for some types of disability-related accommodations.
 Refer to Accessible Services Provided by the Ministry of the Attorney General for a list of examples.
 Please note that the presiding judge will decide whether your request for accommodation will be granted.